 The most popular way to consume B+ shrooms is in shroom tea.
 Making shroom tea is easy and only requires one to three grams of dried B+ mushrooms, two of your favorite tea bags, and two cups of water.
-Grind the mushrooms, boil the water, and let the mushrooms dissolve with one tea bag for about ten minutes.
+Grind the mushrooms, boil the water, and let the mushrooms dissolve in one tea bag for about ten minutes.
 Strain the tea and repeat with the other teabag.

 2. Lemon Tekking

-Another great way to take B+ shrooms without feeling sick is called “lemon tek.”
+Another great way to take B+ shrooms without feeling sick is “lemon tek.”
 To make lemon tek, dissolve ground mushrooms in diluted lemon juice for 20 minutes before drinking it.
 Lemon tek increases the strength of the psychoactive effects, so experienced users recommend using a lower dose of B+ than you normally would.